 Keep in mind: Every symptom you may have while taking a medication is not necessarily a side effect.
 You may be having headaches for other reasons.
 Even so, it is always worth asking if a symptom you are having could be a medication side effect.
 Contact your healthcare provider if you think you may be having a bad reaction to a medication so he or she can investigate.

 Q: What should my healthcare provider do if I’m taking a medication on the Beers Criteria list and it turns out I am having a bad reaction to it?

-Q: Why does the Beers Criteria include a list of drugs that should be avoided by older adults with certain other diseases or disorders?
+Q: Why do the Beers Criteria include a list of medications that should be avoided by older adults with other diseases or disorders?

-Q: The Beers Criteria also includes a list of certain drugs that should be prescribed for older adults with caution.
-That sounds risky.
+Q: The Beers Criteria also include a list of certain medications that should be prescribed for older adults with caution.
 What should I do if my healthcare provider recommends one of these drugs?
-What do we need to do to be sufficiently cautious?

-Remember: all drugs have potential side effects.
+Remember: All medications have potential side effects.
 The key thing is to be aware of the side effects you might have, watch for these, and tell your healthcare provider if you think you might be having them.

 Last Updated: September 2015